briceln/DataScience/README.md

 Welcome to the portfolio of Brice Lang-Nguyen,

-This portfolio will describe all the activities that I participated in / did in the minor Applied Data science - KB74 (in the period from September 2019 to January 2020).
+This portfolio will describe all the activities that I did in the minor Applied Data science - KB74 (in the period from September 2019 to January 2020).
 In this minor, I worked in a team of 7 fellow students and one teacher on a research project for the LUMC.

 # Table of Contents